8 Ways to Say Congratulations in French

 J’ai fait descendre le chaton de l’arbre sans lui faire de mal.

-I brought down the kitten from the tree without hurting him.
+I brought the kitten down from the tree without hurting him.

 Ouf, bien joué !